nuxt-modules/cloudinary/docs/content/en/usage/vue-components.md

 </alert>

-You can explore [basic examples here](/examples-components), or refer the official documentation for [more advanced use cases](https://cloudinary.com/documentation/vue_image_manipulation).
+You can explore a [basic example](/examples/basic), or refer the official documentation for [more advanced use cases](https://cloudinary.com/documentation/vue_image_manipulation).